 II.
 Kobolds of the Earth

 Many spirits are said to lurk beneath the earth, and oftentimes that includes the kobold.
 As miners went about their businesses, they believed they could hear kobolds drilling and hammering elsewhere in the mines.
 Some even said they could move through rock like it was air.
-These underground kobolds were often far more malevolent than their above-ground counterparts, being blamed by miners for accidents, rock slides, cave-ins, and just simply for chucking rocks at people.
+These underground kobolds were often far more malevolent than their above-ground counterparts, being blamed by miners for accidents, rock slides, cave-ins, and just simply for chucking rocks at people2.

 A particularly important accusation levelled at kobolds was their spoiling of silver ore into a worthless and dangerous substitute.
-This ore was dubbed kobold by the miners, but it wasn’t spoiled silver at all, but rather a new element that came to be known as cobalt.
+This ore was dubbed kobold by the miners, but it wasn’t spoiled silver at all, but rather a new element that came to be known as cobalt3.

 III.
 Kobolds of the Sea

-The third kind of kobold is the water spirit klabautermann (likely from the Low German klabastern meaning "rumble" or "make a noise").
+The third kind of kobold is the water spirit klabautermann (likely from the Low German klabastern meaning "rumble" or "make a noise")4.
 He merrily and diligently assists sailors and fishermen with their duties, to the point where, if a sailor is washed overboard, he’ll leap into the sea to rescue them.
 Dressed as a sailor, the klabautermann carries a tobacco pipe and wears a sailor’s cap.
 Sometimes his likeness is carved into a ship’s mast for good luck, though no sailor actually wants to set eyes on him—it’s only to a doomed crew will he ever reveal himself.